 The terrain itself poses a more common hazard to the hiking public than the occasional poisonous snake and the rare problem bear.
 Almost every year people die in the mountains here, often near water features.
 Falls from cliffs are common.
 The currents underneath waterfalls are especially dangerous.
 Water levels in all local streams and rivers can rise rapidly if a storm occurs upstream.
 The Watauga River is controlled by TVA and the water release schedule can be found here.
 Be safe and use your brain.
 The Carter County Technical Rescue Team has all the work they need.

 In town a nice level fitness trail along the Watauga River can be found at Sycamore Shoals.
 The city of Elizabethton is in the process of developing linear bike/pedestrian walkways along the the Doe River and Watauga River.
 Some parts are already completed, including a section by the covered bridge downtown.
-The 10 mile long railroad right of way through Elizabethton was purchased by Johnson City and is being converted to a trail.
-When completed, the Tweetsie Trail will enable foot and bike travel from State Line Road south of Elizabethton all the way to Johnson City.
+The 10 mile long railroad right of way through Elizabethton was purchased by Johnson City and has been converted to a trail.
+The Tweetsie Trail now enables foot and bike travel from State Line Road south of Elizabethton all the way to Johnson City.

 The Appalachian Trail runs the length of the county.
 Some of the best scenery on the trail is found right here.
 The trail crosses Round Bald on the Roan massif, Yellow Mountain, Hump Mountain, then crosses Hwy 19E near the Tennessee-North Carolina state line.
 It climbs and then follows the ridge of the aptly named White Rock Mountain while traversing some of the most remote areas in the county.
 The trail descends into Dennis Cove, past Laurel Falls and then across Hwy 321 at the Shook Branch Recreation Area on Watauga Lake.
 Then it winds around the west end of Watauga Lake, crosses Watauga Dam and heads up the length of Iron Mountain.
 Numerous other trails connect to the Appy Trail and it's easy to miss the many forks along the way.
 The white blazes on trees and rocks mark the Appy Trail way.
 Two blazes indicate a fork in the trail.